Overview of Features

 Following these steps will prevent information from being deleted accidentally from your device.
 For additional information, consult Apple.com.

 GuitarTone Amps & Effects (NEW): 3 free amps and 3 free effects have been added to a GuitarTone Song Tool in FourTrack.
-Add-on AmpPacks and PedalPacks purchased in Sonoma's free GuitarTone iOS app are activated in FourTrack and StudioTrack on any device that uses the same iTunes account.* Connect Sonoma's high quality GuitarJack to get 12 more amps and cabs plus 12 more effects free, or buy them as add-ons in the GuitarTone stand-alone app, and they will be activated in FourTrack.
+Add-on AmpPacks and PedalPacks purchased in Sonoma's free GuitarTone iOS app are activated in FourTrack and StudioTrack on any device that uses the same iTunes account.* Connect Sonoma's high quality GuitarJack Model 2 to get 12 more amps and cabs plus 12 more effects free, or buy them as add-ons in the GuitarTone stand-alone app, and they will be activated in FourTrack.

 Taylor EQ is a special 6-band parametric EQ designed for users with Taylor guitars, like the Taylor GS Mini.
 Sonoma teamed with Taylor Guitars to create an input EQ for enhancing the FourTrack recordings of Taylor Guitars or any acoustic instrument, provide the most natural sounding tone.